Heart Healthy Diet: 15 Foods You Should Eat

 • Avoid butter, refined white flour and fatty red meat for good heart health

 The good news is that you can prevent the incidence of heart conditions via your diet.
-Take a look at how the two are co-related, and a list of heart healthy foods you can incorporate in your everyday meal plan.
+Take a look at how the two are co-related, and a list of heart-healthy foods you can incorporate into your everyday meal plan.

 How does a Heart Healthy Diet help?

-Diabetes, high cholesterol and high blood pressure put you at greater risk of heart disease.
+Diabetes, high cholesterol, and high blood pressure put you at greater risk of heart disease.
 Fortunately, all three conditions can be regulated via your diet.
-By making simple adjustments you can prevent their incidence, and in turn lower your chances of developing a heart condition.
-In fact, as per the Asian Institute of Medical Sciences, 80% of premature heart attacks can be prevented simply by eating a heart healthy diet<span data-contrast="auto">, exercising regularly and eliminating tobacco products from one’s lifestyle.
+By making simple adjustments you can prevent their incidence, and in turn, lower your chances of developing a heart condition.
+In fact, as per the Asian Institute of Medical Sciences, 80% of premature heart attacks can be prevented simply by eating a heart-healthy healthy diet, exercising regularly, and eliminating tobacco products from one’s lifestyle.

 The best part is that you don’t have to go to any extremes.
-Follow a few basic rules and incorporate plenty fruits good for the heart, along with vegetables, nuts and the right seafood and meats to make a difference to your health.
+Follow a few basic rules and incorporate plenty of fruits good for the heart, along with vegetables, nuts, and the right seafood and meats to make a difference in your health.

 5 Heart Healthy Foods you should add to your Diet